satazor/eslint-config/README.md

 }
 ```

-Simply create a `.eslintrc` file with your desired base configuration.
+Simply create a `.eslintrc.json` file with your desired base configuration.
 Feel free to override rules you won't agree with.

 ## License